ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can some other validation library than Zod be used?

 Most other popular validation libraries don't allow schema introspection on Zod's level, which makes it difficult to generate default values and constraints.
 The issue is discussed [here](https://github.com/ciscoheat/sveltekit-superforms/issues/120).

 ---

+### How to customize error messages directly in the Zod schema?

+You can add them as parameters to most schema methods.
+[Here's an example](/concepts/error-handling#customizing-error-messages-in-the-schema).

+---